Fayetteville State football taking the field for the first time since 2019

 "Speed comes.
 If you have speed -- you always have speed," said Darnell Walker.
 "Definitely, the traction helps a lot with your cleats."

-"We don't have to worry about when it rains trying to find somewhere to practice," said head coach, Richard Hayes Jr. "This is a very versatile surface that we're on and we're on here every day so we're pretty much accustomed to it."
+"We don't have to worry about when it rains trying to find somewhere to practice," Hayes said.
+"This is a very versatile surface that we're on, and we're on here every day so we're pretty much accustomed to it."

-Something else the Broncos are accustomed to is playing in the CIAA Championship Game which they did in 2017, 2018 and 2019 but they haven't won since 2009 and that once again is the goal this season.
+Something else the Broncos are accustomed to is playing in the CIAA Championship Game, which they did in 2017, 2018 and 2019, but they haven't won since 2009.
+Getting over that hump is again the goal this season.

 "It's not a good feeling at all," Barnes-Brown said.
 "We know what we're capable of.
 We know what we've been training for all summer so we know what's going to be the final outcome."